Search our database collection through a convenient A - Z list.

-Little Readers storytime is on Wednesday mornings!
-The suggested age range for Little Readers is infant through 2 and a 1/2 years of age.
+Little Readers storytime is moving to Tuesdays!
+The suggested age range for Little Readers is infant through 2.5 years of age.
 We will have fun books along with songs, rhymes, finger-plays, scarves and rhythm instruments.
 Little Readers story time is designed to help support pre- literacy skills and to develop a love of reading!
 No Registration is required.
-Programs will take place in the Blue River Room with masks and social distancing.
+Programs will take place in the Blue River Room.

-We hope you had fun this summer on our first virtual summer reading program through Beanstack and our range of in-person adult programs!
+We hope you had fun this summer with our summer reading program through Beanstack and our range of in-person adult programs!
 We enourage all adults to enter their earned virtual Beanstack tickets into the grand prize drawings of their choice.
 Winners will be annouced this week!
 Watch your email for brief survey so you can help us improve it for next year!

 The concept is simple, the rewards are priceless.
 Read a book (any book) to your newborn, infant, and/or toddler.
 The goal is to have read 1,000 books (yes, you can repeat books) before your precious one starts kindergarten.
 Download the free Beanstack app on your phone or ask a staff member how to get started!

 Our theme this summer is Tails and Tales and we invite you to join us for a series of fascinating lectures focused on a range of animal topics.
 No registration is required.
-Events will be outdoors on the South Branch Reading Deck.
-Chairs will be provided.
-Don't worry if you can't make the program.
-They will be recorded and available on our YouTube channel.
+Events will be inside the Hopefull/Discovery room at the South Branch Library.

 In honor of Presidents' Day, the South Branch and North Branch will be CLOSED.
 The Main Library in Frisco will be OPEN from 9 am – 5 pm.